hkbu-kennycheng/comp7065/lab3.md

 The MovieLens dataset contains 100,000 ratings from 943 users on 1,682 movies.
 The dataset can be downloaded from [here](https://files.grouplens.org/datasets/movielens/ml-100k.zip).
 The dataset contains the following files:

-- `u.data`: The full dataset, 100,000 ratings by 943 users on 1,682 movies.
+- `u.data`: The full dataset in tab separated format, 100,000 ratings by 943 users on 1,682 movies.
 - `u.info`: The number of users, items, and ratings in the dataset.
 - `u.item`: Information about the 1,682 movies.
-This is a tab separated list of:
+This is a pipe separated list of:
   - movie id
   - movie title
   - release date